msri/public/Members/Zoom/Presenters/readme.md

-# Zoom information for workshop presenters.
+# Zoom information for workshop speakers.
 For help with zoom, email: itsupport@msri.org

 <details>